andrew-curthoys/curthoys-io/content/traveler/2024-06_norway/00-norway_bound.md

 "Sounds good to me"

 <h4 class="article-subheader">Have You Heard Of Photoville?</h4>
+After splitting up with Zach I head to Michael's to drop my bags, grab a quick nap, and take the train into Brooklyn Heights.
+The Brooklyn Promenade is one of my favorite NYC hangs and today lives up to the billing.
+75 and sunny with just enough people out and about to give a lively "buzzy" feeling but not too many to feel crowded.
+I snag a seat on the bench and read a few chapters of my Vonnegut in between contemplative gazes at the Brooklyn Bridge and [jealous looks?] of [people?] on jet skis (awesome) on the East River (gross).

+I start to feel the

+The day after
 "No what is that?"

 "It's this really cool photography showcase down at Brooklyn Bridge Park, they